aldomann/aldomann-website/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/aldomann/
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+- icon: file-pdf
-  icon_pack: ai
+  icon_pack: fas
   link: files/alfredo-hernandez-cv.pdf